schwabe/ics-openvpn/README.md

   -----END CERTIFICATE-----
   </ca>
 ```
-Fotnotes
+Footnotes
 -----------
-Please that OpenVPN used by this project is under GPLv2.
+Please note that OpenVPN used by this project is under GPLv2.

 If you cannot or do not want to use the Play Store you can [download the apk files directly](http://plai.de/android/) .